 The MyBookie and Pat McAfee

 Instead of us telling you, why not check out what Pat thinks about his relationship with MyBookie:

 “MyBookie has become an incredible partner.
 They sponsor my studio, so I get a chance to release a podcast on Tuesdays and Thursdays.
 MyBookie has stepped up in incredible ways so that we can continue our operation of providing content for the people.
 We also have a Beat Pat McAfee Challenge.
 It’s been an incredible partnership, and MyBookie has really stepped up to the plate and helped me and my team here.”

 The latest Beat Pat McAfee Challenge required bettors to bet over or under how many cornholes he could hit in 5 minutes.
 The total for the challenge was 20.5.

 Although he’s no longer with Barstool, McAfee has no hard feelings.
 In fact, he’s grateful.
 “And hopefully I’ll be able to take that (what he learned at Barstool) with incredible partners like MyBookie and SeatGeek and DraftKings, and hopefully just do everything I can for them so we have a great relationship moving forward.
 To be honest, that’s what the internet’s all about, it’s all about having great business relationships, and I’m very grateful for the one with MyBookie.
 And that’s what Barstool taught me.”

 MyBookie Sportsbook Reviews & Public Twitter Comments we Found Online.

 Recent Sportsbook Betting Reviews

-Thanks Michael!
-We are glad that you have been satisfied with your experience thus far.
-As for payouts, we do our best to deliver payouts in the quickest and safest manner.
+Thanks for the feedback!
+We’re glad you have been so satisfied with MyBookie thus far.
+We appreciate the loyalty to our site!
 Keep in mind that our customer support is available 24/7 and you can reach us via email, chat or call our toll free number 1-844-866-BETS (2387). -BR